Cybersecurity CMM Exemplars and Design Lessons

 - Compares: CLASP, Red Teaming Capability Framework — narrower CMMs targeting specific agentic-AI capabilities.

-- Informs: Agentic AI Security Capability Maturity Model — A 2026 Practical Proposal — the practical CMM proposal that applies these design lessons.
+- Informs: Agentic AI Security Capability Maturity Model — the practical CMM proposal that applies these design lessons.

 Footnotes